Hill Top Colliery: Foundation

 The Hill Top Colliery was opened in 1948.
 In 1948, the National Coal Board built two drifts leading downwards into the average 1.40 m thick Union coal seam.
 Under the National Coal Board it employed from 1950 to 1965 on average 101 men underground and 9 above.
 At its peak there worked about 200 miners.

 Drifts

 The Intake Drift with a 1 to 1½ (66%) grade was 78 meters long, while the lesser steep Return Drift was 339 meters long at a 1 to 4 (25%) grade.
 The rails of the plateways consisted of L-shaped steel profiles with a gauge of probably 3 ft.
-The cart of the winch-operated inclinehad flangeless metal disc wheels and were also used for passenger transport, because of the low height of the drifts.
+The cart of the winch-operated incline had flangeless metal disc wheels and were also used for passenger transport, because of the low height of the drifts.
 They were pushed in the plane by hand and driven on downhill slopes with winches.
-Some of the numerous cart were probably acquired second-hand from the disused Old Meadows Colliery.
+Some of the numerous carts were probably acquired second-hand from the disused Old Meadows Colliery.